rogerbeecham/connected-bikeability-london/validate-scores.md

 This document explores how OD-level bikeability scores vary with observed trips made in the bikeshare scheme.
-Such an approach has been used previously to *validate* bikeability scores under the assumption that trips are more likely to be made in parts of a city that are more amenable to cycling.
+Such an approach has been used previously to *validate* bikeability scores under the assumption that trips are more likely to be made in parts of a city that are amenable to cycling.

 This assumption is difficult to analyse empirically without conditioning